SonyResearch/COALA/docs/en/quick_run.md

 This note will present how to start training with these existing models and standard datasets.

 COALA provides three types of high-level APIs: **registration**, **initialization**, and **execution**.
-Registration is for registering customized components, which we will introduce in the following notes.
+Registration is for registering customized components, which will be introduced in the following notes.
 In this note, we focus on **initialization** and **execution**.

 ## Simplest Run